Master Your Inner Dialogue: Rewire Your Anxious Brain & Overcome Negative Self-Talk

 Most of the thoughts running through your mind aren’t even yours.

-They’re borrowed—hand-me-downs from childhood, school, culture, past trauma.
+They’re borrowed, hand-me-downs from childhood, school, culture, past trauma.
 Over time, they got comfy in your brain, like unwanted houseguests who refuse to leave.

 Here’s what’s actually happening:

-Every time you repeat a thought—whether it’s helpful or hurtful—you reinforce the neural pathway behind it.
+Every time you repeat a thought, whether it’s helpful or hurtful, you reinforce the neural pathway behind it.
 Your brain goes, “Ah, this one again?
 Got it.
 I’ll make it faster next time.”

 That’s why the old “I’m not good enough” narrative feels so instant.
 But here’s the encouraging part: You can rewire it.
+It’s called neuroplasticity, your brain’s ability to change and form new connections.
+It’s not just mindset fluff, it’s backed by real science.

 Try this shift: